List of Gotham (franchise) characters: Tabitha Galavan

 Tabitha and Selina end up aligning with a revived Barbara.
-At the time when Barbara, Tabitha, and Selina were sent to Cherry's fight club to find Edward Nygma, Tabitha found Butch Gilzean having transformed into Solomon Grundy where he barely remembers her.
-When Leslie Thompkins calls for the "Code of the Narrows" upon Selina apprehending Nygma, Tabitha (referred to as The Tigress) is paired up against Solomon Grundy where the fight doesn't go well.
+When Barbara, Tabitha, and Selina were sent to Cherry's fight club to find Edward Nygma, Tabitha found Butch Gilzean having transformed into Solomon Grundy where he barely remembers her.
+When Lee Thompkins calls for the "Code of the Narrows" upon Selina apprehending Nygma, Tabitha (referred to as The Tigress) is paired up against Grundy.
 Firefly crashes the fight to finish the job that Oswald Cobblepot gave her.
-Tabitha then witnessed Leslie disabling Firefly and Barbara shooting Cherry.
+Tabitha then witnessed Lee disabling Firefly and Barbara shooting Cherry.
 Tabitha, Barbara, and Selina later abduct Sofia Falcone upon thinking that she was friends with Cobblepot until she states that she is against Cobblepot.
 After Victor Zsasz destroys Barbara's club, Tabitha was present when Barbara sides with Sofia Falcone.

 Tabitha hears about what happened to Selina Kyle as she assists Barbara, Alfred, and Penguin into fighting Jeremiah Valeska and Ra's al Ghul's men.
 When Gotham City becomes a no man's land, she finds that Butch is restored.
 However, Penguin kills him as part of his revenge on Tabitha for what she did to his mother and then shoots her in the leg.
 When Barbara hears from Tabitha what happened to Butch, they make their territory a female-only territory as they kill the males that were with Ra's al Ghul.

 Many days later, Tabitha begins her plot to get revenge on Penguin where she ambushes him and his men in the Lo Boyz' territory.
 Due to a misfired gun, Tabitha is stabbed by Penguin as Barbara arrives.
-Her final words before succumbing to her wound are "Barbara don't."
+Her final words before succumbing to her wound are "Barbara don't".
 This causes Barbara to plan revenge on Penguin.